Yandex Cloud

 • Until the session closes (FIN/RST).

-• Until three minutes have passed since the last packet.
+• Within three minutes after receiving the last packet.

 Note

-Certain software, for example, Docker Swarm overlay networks, generate lots of unclosed UDP connections.
+Certain software, for example, Docker Swarm overlay networks, generate a lot of unclosed UDP connections.
 As a result, the limit may be quickly exhausted.
-To circumvent this restriction, you can enable the Superflow option, which allows you to increase the connection limit because large groups of connections are counted as one by the hypervisor.
+To bypass this limit, you can enable the Superflow option that allows you to increase the connection limit with a large number of connections counted as one by the hypervisor.

 When a VM's network subsystem is running, a certain part of its vCPU is utilized by default.

-If a software-accelerated network was enabled for the VM at creation, incoming network packets will be processed on separate dedicated hypervisor cores.
+If you enabled the Software network acceleration option for the VM when creating it, incoming network packets will be processed on separate dedicated hypervisor cores.
 This way, you can reduce the vCPU consumption by your VM by making the services running on your VMs more stable at peak loads.

 Was the article helpful?